-- (a) edge collapses, ranked on the rest pose; - (b) edge collapses, ranked by the $L{2,2}$ metric; - (c) edge collapses and influence simplifications, ranked by the ${\cal L}{2,2}$ metric.
+- (a) edge collapses, ranked on the rest pose; - (b) edge collapses, ranked by the $L{2,2}$ metric; - (c) edge collapses and influence simplifications, ranked by the $L{2,2}$ metric.

 In every case, we used memoryless error metrics.
-In the first set of tests, we compared (a) to (b), with an error tolerance of 1.5, 3 or 6 pixels for (b), and a tolerance for (a) that yielded, as closely as possible, the same total number of influences across all frames of the
+In the first set of tests, we compared (a) to (b), with an error tolerance of 1.5, 3 or 6 pixels for (b), and a tolerance for (a) that yielded, as closely as possible, the same total number of influences across all frames of the video.
+The second set compared (b) to (c) similarly, although some samples had to be dropped as without influence simplification, it was impossible to reduce (b) to an equivalent influence count to (c).

 We had 23 volunteer test subjects, mostly students and staff at a university.
 For each combination of subject, model, test type and pixel tolerance we took two samples, one with the order of the two videos reversed to control for ordering bias.
-For each subject, the order of the samples was randomised, and also interleaved with samples from a third test type which is not the subject of this paper.
+For each subject, the order of the samples was randomized, and also interleaved with samples from a third test type, which is not the subject of this paper.
 In a pilot study, we found strong evidence of a learning effect, where users would learn to identify specific artefacts, and were less likely to make random choices in later samples.
 To control for this, we first conducted a training phase, consisting of a third sample of each type (with the order of the two videos being random).
 These samples were collected exactly as for the experiment phase and users were not made aware of any difference, but the results from the training phase were discarded.
 In the first experiment (rest-pose versus AS), we expected that the error tolerance would be an influencing factor, with more statistical significance at higher error tolerances (since with a zero or small tolerance, the result is indistinguishable from the ideal, irrespective of the LOD algorithm).
 We were surprised to find that the reverse was true.
-At 1.5 pixels, there was a significant preference (p < 0.002) for animation-space simplification over rest-pose simplification, while at 3 and 6 pixels there was no statistically significant result.
-We conjecture that at 1.5 pixels the errors in the rest-pose simplifications are just noticeable to users but those of animation-space simplifications are not, while at higher tolerances, users are unable to distinguish between large errors with little relative difference.
+At 1.5 pixels, there was a significant preference (p < 0.002) for animationspace simplification over rest-pose simplification, while at 3 and 6 pixels there was no statistically significant result.
+We conjecture that at 1.5 pixels the errors in the rest-pose simplifications are just noticeable to users but those of animationspace simplifications are not, while at higher tolerances, users are unable to distinguish between large errors with little relative difference.

 In the second experiment (with influence simplification versus without), the choice of scene was highly significant.
 This is not surprising, as some models have more redundant influences than others.
 Only the horse and mancandy models showed statistically significant results, with users preferring influence simplification.
-This is in spite of the apparently poor performance of influence simplification on mancandy shown in Figure 7, confirming that the central areas of this graph (where influence simplification performs poorly, but where absolute errors are minuscule) are less important.
+This is in spite of the apparently poor performance of influence simplification on mancandy shown in Figure 8, confirming that the central areas of this graph (where influence simplification performs poorly, but where absolute errors are minuscule) are less important.

-6.3 Off-line performance
+6.3.
+Off-line performance